- Written by Dr.Mehmet Demircioglu

 Avoid complicated pillow arrangements that collapse during the night.
 Two stable supports are usually better than five soft pillows that shift and make the neck uncomfortable.

 Finally, avoid late night panic searching.
 The temptation is real, but it often makes you more anxious and less able to rest.
-If you have a real concern, take a clear photo in good light and contact the clinic instead of reading frightening stories until morning.
+If you have a real concern, take a clear photo in good light and ask the clinic to review the concern instead of reading frightening stories until morning.

 Most people can sleep with much less worry after day 10, provided the recipient area is healing well, the scabs are controlled, and there has been no trauma.
-Do not read this as you should scratch, rub, or sleep face down aggressively.
+Do not read this as permission to scratch, rub, or sleep face down aggressively.
 It means the highest risk period has usually passed.

 By this stage, you may feel more comfortable socially as well.
 The early swelling and fear begin to settle.
 The scalp still needs attention, but the recovery starts to feel more normal.

-Caution should gradually soften as healing becomes stable.
+Caution can gradually soften as healing becomes stable.
 If you remain terrified every night after the first 10 days despite normal healing, speak with your clinic.
 Sometimes reassurance is part of good aftercare.

 Do not confuse careful recovery with obsession.
 Obsession makes you inspect every hair and every scab.
 Careful recovery follows instructions and lets the body heal.